 include:

-Type of Student Support Service Local International
+Type of Student Support Service Local Student International Student

-Student Student

-Course consultant for student admission, selection,
+Course consultant for student admission, selection, 1 1

-course enrolment and payment
+course enrolment and payment 1

-Student Orientation Programmes for all newly- enrolled students to disseminate and reiterate • •
+Student Orientation Programmes for all newly- enrolled students to disseminate and reiterate •

 important course information and other information.

 Assistance with information:

-arranging the student pass ✓
+arranging the student pass 1

-airport pick-up services ✓
+airport pick-up services 1

+1

-arranging the initial medical check-up ✓
+arranging the initial medical check-up

-providing information about arrival in Singapore
+providing information about arrival in Singapore 1

-accommodation advises ✓
+accommodation advises

-cost of living in Singapore ,
+cost of living in Singapore ✓

-location and nearby places of School
+location and nearby places of School 1 1

-~

-Undete of Chudente Dertieulerer Jesuenes of Dessint / •

-Update of Students Particulars; Issuance of Receipt / • •
+Update of Students Particulars; Issuance of Receipt / 1

+• •

 Student Card / Course Completion Letter / Confirm Enrolment Letter/ Certification Letter / Verification of

 Award Letter / NS Deferment Letter; Replacement of

 Lost Student Card /Academic Certificate and/ or

 Transcript; Management of feedbacks/complaints;

 Transfer of Course / Deferment of study; Withdrawal,

 Course Transfer and Fee refund services; etc.

-Medical insurance coverage for hospitalization and 1 ✓
+Medical insurance coverage for hospitalization and

 related medical treatment for the entire course

 duration for all the students (both local and

 international)

 Annual limit not less than S\$20,000.00 per

 student

 24 hours coverage in Singapore and overseas

 (if student involved in school-related activities)

 students must be given an original copy of the

 medical insurance policy stating clearly the

 policy's terms and conditions, the claim

 procedure, any exclusion, etc.

+For interior OOTM will as much all existing Dark Time

 For interim, GSTM will request all existing Part Time

 students to declare that he/she has already have their

 own medical insurance plan and does not require the

 school to provide medical insurance coverage for

 hospitalization and this be signed by the student).

 Exemption for Singaporean/PR students if they are

 already covered by their own medical insurance plan.

-Facilities and programmes for students to enrich their 1
+Facilities and programmes for students to enrich their • •

-educational experience: · •
+educational experience:

 Mini Library

 Wireless Internet connection

 Hot and Cold-Water Dispenser

 Book facilities - Discussion room, Conference

 room, Classroom

 Academic assistance to students (extra class

 and free module)

 Workshops (e.g. Job Application Readiness

 Skills Workshops)

 Outing and outdoor activities (e.g. Sport

 activities, etc.)

 Seminar (e.g. Inspirational Seminar for

 students)

 Short Courses (e.g. The future of facilities

-Short Courses (e.g. The future of facilities management, Smart Building, etc.)
+management, Smart Building, etc.)

 Field Trips (E.g. Visit to conservation places,

-Field Thps (E.g. visit to conservation places, etc.)
+etc.)

 Holistic Programmes (e.g. community

 involvement, leadership development,

 teamwork building, etc.)

 Student Care: Pastoral counselling services 1 1

-Financial Assistance Scheme · · · · · · · · · · · · · · · · · · · · ·

-•
+Financial Assistance Scheme •